Sitaram Singh

 Sitaram Singh (12 November 1948 – 11 January 2014) was a member of the 14th Lok Sabha of India.

 Life

 Singh represented the Sheohar constituency of Bihar and was a member of the Rashtriya Janata Dal (RJD) political party.
 He has served as state minister with independent charge in Bihar from 1990 to 1995.
 Singh has served as a cabinet minister in Bihar from 1995 to 2004.
 He has represented Madhuban Assembly seat for four consecutive terms from 1985 to 2004.

+His son Rana Randheer Singh is currently representing Madhuban assembly constituency from the BJP.
+Another son Rana Ranjeet Singh is candidate for 2024 general elections from Sheohar lok sabha constituency fielded by AIMIM.